-The Fund for New Jersey has created a new website, which includes interactive maps to find Hard to Count areas, resources, and news.
+The Fund for New Jersey has created a website, which includes interactive maps to find Hard to Count areas, resources, and news.
 The Fund reminds us that almost everything we know about our communities comes from information collected during the census and its related surveys.
 Read The Fund for New Jersey’s policy paper, Toward a Fair and Accurate Census 2020 and a Timeline for Philanthropy, and download their checklist for outlining a number of ways philanthropy can support Census 2020.

 - Review the Funder Menu of Options created in partnership by United Philanthropy Forum and the Funders Census Initiative (FCI 2020) to help funders identify what they can to do.